FaiqNasir525/CNN_Based_Image_Classification_Model_for_Cifar10/README.md

-# CIFAR-10 Image Classification with Hyperparameter Tuning
+# Custom CNN Image Classification with Advanced Hyperparameter Tuning

 This project aims to classify images from the CIFAR-10 dataset using a Convolutional Neural Network (CNN) with hyperparameter tuning.
 The project utilizes Keras Tuner to optimize the model's architecture and hyperparameters, achieving improved accuracy on image classification.